Lucyjpjones/wean-cuisine/testing.md

 #### Additional Testing

-- The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox, and Edge.
-Internet Explorer was the only browser experiencing errors, specific details have been added to the bugs section.
+- The Website was tested on Google Chrome, Safari browsers, Firefox, and Edge.

 - The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11, 12)